-Selling and marketing consists of all selling and marketing related costs and is divided into advertising expense and other selling and marketing expenses, as well as share-based compensation expense.
+Selling and marketing is divided into advertising expense and other selling and marketing expenses, as well as share-based compensation expense.

 Advertising expense consists of fees that we pay for our various marketing channels like TV, search engine marketing, display and affiliate marketing, email marketing, online video, app marketing and content marketing.